Hectorhammett/thalmicproject/readme.md

 This will install all the dependencies.

 ## Running It
 This project has been developed with Webpack.
-The project can be run with the command:
+The project can be started with the command:
 ```
 $ npm run dev
 ```